notshriram/notshriram.github.io/about.md

 Technical Experience
 --------------------

-My Cool Side Project
+My Cool Side Projects
 :   OpenGL

     * Outline
     * Boilerplate

 :   Electronics
     * Wireless Guitar Amp

 Open Source
 :   TO DO

-Programming Languages
+## Programming Languages

 :   **C++:** This is my go to language for all things programming.Most
     of my Projects are in C++ be it OpenGL or some simple console programs.